 As a condition to obtaining FDA approval of BELVIQ, Eisai and we committed to conduct post-marketing studies to, among other things, evaluate the effect of long-term treatment with BELVIQ on the incidence of major adverse cardiovascular events in overweight and obese subjects with cardiovascular disease or multiple cardiovascular risk factors.
 The cardiovascular outcomes trial will include echocardiographic assessments, and the results of such trial and assessments may be unfavorable.
-Unfavorable results from these studies or other studies we or others conduct could negatively impact the commercialization of BELVIQ, limit the revenues we generate from sales, result in BELVIQ s withdrawal from the market, and preclude us from being profitable.
+Unfavorable results from these studies or other studies we or others conduct, including for related development programs, could negatively impact the commercialization of BELVIQ, limit the revenues we generate from sales, result in BELVIQ s withdrawal from the market, and preclude us from being profitable.

-We are dependent on marketing and supply agreements for BELVIQ and the failure to maintain such agreements, or poor performance under such agreements, could negatively impact our business.
+\We are dependent on marketing and supply agreements for BELVIQ and the failure to maintain such agreements, or poor performance under such agreements, could negatively impact our business.

-Eisai has primary responsibility for the marketing and distribution of BELVIQ in the United States, as well as other territories in North and South America, and Ildong and CYB have primary responsibility for the regulatory approval and, ultimately, marketing and distribution of BELVIQ in South Korea and Taiwan, respectively.
+Eisai has primary responsibility for the marketing and distribution of BELVIQ in all of the countries in the world, except for South Korea, Taiwan, Australia, New Zealand and Israel, and Ildong and CYB have primary responsibility for the regulatory approval and, ultimately, marketing and distribution of BELVIQ in South Korea and Taiwan, respectively.
 We have limited control over the amount and timing of resources that any of these collaborators will dedicate to such activities.
 In addition, they are responsible for compliance with certain regulatory requirements.